Close Menu

 To determine medical improvement, the SSA uses outlines their certain rules and procedures.

-There is a statutory requirement that allows the SSA to review whether you qualify for benefits.
+There is a requirement that allows the SSA to review whether you qualify for benefits.
 They review your case to see if there has been medical improvement.
 The improvement needs to show that you can return to work.

 MEDICAL IMPROVEMENT RELATED TO THE ABILITY TO WORK